aricart/natsws-react-fixture/Readme.md

 # natsws-react-fixture

-Simple set of scripts to build a react environment that uses nats.ws:
+Simple set of scripts to build a react environment that uses nats.ws.

-Requires a nats-server to be installed.
+Requires a nats-server to be installed and latest versions of react-create-app

 - `npm test`